hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - override the encryption settings defined in the associated encryption profile
     - apply specified encryption features to messages
   - add protection for data in transit and have headers in the email message: <span style="color: #bb6600;">deploy a encryption appliance</span>
+  - API for Cisco <span style="color: #bb6600;">Security Management appliances</span>
+    - a representational state transfer (REST) based set of operations
+    - providing secure and authenticated access to the Security Management appliance reports, report counters, tracking, quarantine, and configuration
+    - a <span style="color: #bb6600;">role based system</span>: the scope of API queries defined by the role of the user
+    - Cisco <span style="color: #bb6600;">Content Security</span> Management Appliance -> Cisco Secure Email and Web Manager

 - Web Security Appliance (WSA)